SaiDarshan2003/Experiment-5/README.md

 Step 4 : Using the 'extends' keyword you can inherit classes, do the same with above created class.

-Step 5 : Display the statements from the first and secomd Class using Solution Class in the terminal.
+Step 5 : Display the statements from the first and second Class using Solution Class in the terminal.

 ## Program